Imagine the world without modern manufacturing and how less pleasant it would be: The Noble Cause of Manufacturing.

 Fellow engineers, this book is a must-read!

-See the full review on LinkedIn
+See the original review on LinkedIn

 The Pursuit of a Good Night’s Sleep